paxdotdev/pax/README.md

 - based on Rust and LLVM, compiles to machine code on most platforms and WASM (Web Assembly) for the Web.

 **All-purpose**
-- "Any UI you can imagine" -- 2D, 3D, digital documents, VR/AR, web apps, CRUD apps, data visualization, embedded GUIs
+- "Any UI you can imagine" -- 2D, 3D, digital documents, VR/AR, web apps, CRUD apps, data visualization, interactive cartoons, experimental art, embedded GUIs
 - Native UI controls for every platform (dropdowns and text boxes, scrolling, etc.)
 - Native text rendering & styling for every platform
 - Native accessibility (a11y) support for every platform